-Growing lemon thyme plants (Thymus x citriodus) are a lovely addition to an herb garden, rock garden or border or as container plants.
-A popular herb grown not only for its culinary uses but for its attractive foliage, lemon thyme plants can be planted to form a ground cover or amongst pavers along a path or patio.
+Growing lemon thyme plants (Thymus x citriodus) are a lovely addition to an herb garden, rock garden, border, or as container plants.
+A popular herb grown not only for its culinary uses but for its attractive foliage, lemon thyme plants can be planted to form a groundcover or among pavers along a path or patio.
 The tiny flowers are a bee attractor, aiding in the pollination of surrounding plants.

 How to Grow Lemon Thyme Plants

-Growing lemon thyme plants appear as a low growing evergreen shrub with small lemon scented foliage.
+Low growing lemon thyme plants appear as an evergreen shrub with small lemon scented foliage.
 They are an easy plant to grow with endless gastronomic uses in any dish requiring citrus and savory notes.

 How to grow lemon thyme is pretty straightforward.
-This little Thymus variety will flourish in USDA zones 5 through 9, remaining an evergreen in zones 8 and 9.
+This little Thymus variety will flourish in USDA plant hardiness zones 5 through 9, remaining an evergreen in zones 8 and 9.

-Plant lemon thyme plants in the spring in a full sun setting and space them 12 inches apart.
+Plant lemon thyme plants in the spring in a full sun setting and space them 12 inches (31 cm.) apart.
 These herbs enjoy well-drained soil and minimal irrigation.

 Lemon Thyme Care

-Attaining a size of between 12 and 15 inches, this herb is extremely tolerant of poor soil and drought conditions.
+Attaining a height of 12 to 15 inches (31-38 cm.), this herb is extremely tolerant of poor soil and drought conditions.
 It is also resistant to deer and has no major insect or disease issues.
-So, lemon thyme care is as simple as planting in full sun and avoiding over watering or sitting in drenched soil, as it is prone to root rot.
+So, lemon thyme care is as simple as planting in full sun and avoiding overwatering or sitting in drenched soil, as it is prone to root rot.

 Harvesting Lemon Thyme

-The oils of lemon thyme plants also make an excellent mosquito repellent when crushed; useful when outside in the evening puttering amidst the garden.
+The oils of lemon thyme plants also make an excellent mosquito repellent when crushed; useful when outside in the evening puttering in the garden.